alphasentaurii/starskope/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/hakkeray/starskope)
 ![GitHub license](https://img.shields.io/github/license/hakkeray/starskope?color=black)

+# Mission Brief

+**GOAL**
+The goal of this project is to develop a "cyberoptic artificial telescope" from a machine learning model into an AI-driven application that astrophysicists can use to look at a single or collection of stars and have the model classify them according not only to exoplanet predictions, but also predict what type of star it is, and other key properties that would be of interest for astrophysical science applications.

-    Note: this project is divided into 3 notebooks:
+__Note: this project is divided into 3 notebooks:__

-    * starskøpe : Binary Classification of K2 Timeseries Photometry Data using a Convolutional Neural Network
+    * starskøpe : Binary Classification of K2 Timeseries Photometry Data using 1D Keras CNN
-    * starskøpe-2:  Image Classification of Spectrographs using Keras CNN
+    * starskøpe-2: Image Classification of Spectrographs using 2D Keras CNN
+    * starskøpe-3: MAST API via AWS for retraining, testing, validating models with new data
+    * starskøpe-4: Fourier-transforms and `astropy` library to perform triage, vetting
-    * starskøpe-3: Stacking autoencoded RBMs into single robust Deep Boltzmann Machine
+    * starskøpe-5: Stacking autoencoded RBMs into single robust Deep Boltzmann Machine

 ![transiting-planet](https://github.com/hakkeray/starskope/blob/master/288_planetbleed1600.jpeg)
 source: NASA

-# Mission Brief

 ## ABSTRACT